You are here

 Welcome to the Irondale Youth Ski Club

-Irondale SkiSparks will meet for 8 Sundays beginning with our first meeting Sunday, January 3, 2021 from 12:30 – 2:00 PM at the Irondale High School.
-We will end our season at the MyXC Youth Championship and Festival, held at Theodore Wirth Park.
+Irondale SkiSparks will meet for 8 Sundays beginning with our first meeting Sunday, January 9th, 2022 from 12:30 – 2:00 PM at the Irondale High School.
+Please park in the north lot near the tennis courts, not in the lot near the ski room (map).

 Weather and cancellation policy